 Eviction and homeless prevention programs in Michigan.

-Government grants that are issued to non-profits in Michigan as part of the Continuum of Care or SER program can help tenants that are faced with an eviction as well as the currently homeless.
-Qualified residents can access a wide variety of resources that are offered from the programs listed below.
-Assistance includes access to transitional housing, emergency rental assistance to stop an eviction, case management, and even funds to pay a portion of a security deposit on a new, low income apartment.
-Other support is also available to applicants that satisfy Housing and Urban Development guidelines.
+Government grants and non-profits in Michigan that are part of the Continuum of Care or SER program can help tenants that are faced with an eviction as well as the currently homeless.
+Qualified residents can access a wide variety of resources that.
+Assistance includes emergency rental arrears assistance to stop an eviction, case management, and even funds to pay a portion of a security deposit on a new, low income apartment.
+Find help with an eviction in MI.

+Other support is also available to applicants that satisfy Housing and Urban Development guidelines, including transitional housing.
 While short term aid may be offered in some part of Michigan, the true focus is on breaking the cycle of poverty or homelessness.
 Non-profit agencies as well as other groups will therefore provide case management and self-sufficiency services.

 As part of this, some of what may be available includes referrals to job placement and training programs in the state.
 Additional support will be offered in coordination with non-profit credit counseling agencies and others.
 This can address financial matters, such as help families create a budget or rebuild their credit.
 These activities can help break the cycle of homelessness.